kube-logging/kube-logging.github.io/docs/configuration/plugins/syslog-ng-outputs/sumologic_syslog.md

 ## Configuration
 ## SumologicSyslogOutput

-### ca_dir (*secret.Secret, optional) {#sumologicsyslogoutput-ca_dir}

-The name of a directory that contains a set of trusted CA certificates in PEM format. +docLink:"Secret,../secret/"

-Default:  none

-### ca_file (*secret.Secret, optional) {#sumologicsyslogoutput-ca_file}

-The name of a file that contains a set of trusted CA certificates in PEM format.
-The syslog-ng OSE application uses the CA certificates in this file to validate the certificate of the peer. +docLink:"Secret,../secret/"

-Default:  empty

 ### port (int, optional) {#sumologicsyslogoutput-port}

 This option sets the port number of the Sumo Logic server to connect to.